telerik/ajax-docs/general-information/using-jquery/jquery-intellisense.md

 		   </Scripts>
 		</asp:ScriptManager>

->note IntelliSense will not work if **RadScriptManager** is used instead of ScriptManager.
+>tip IntelliSense will not work if **RadScriptManager** is used instead of ScriptManager.
 For all intents and purposes, the reference to the later seems to be hard coded in Visual Studio.
 So, when you write your code you can use the ScriptManager to get the intellisense working and when ready - replace the ScriptManager with **RadScriptManager**

 Here is a screenshot: